josephlei/team-dsb/project-sffs/README.md

 When flu clinics are offered, info on the address, hours and a direct link to map + directions is automatically texted out, no user action is needed.

-Phone numbers are captured for future use, can un-enroll at any time
+Phone numbers are captured for future use, users can un-enroll at any time

 508A compliant! :D